Setting Up Form Widgets

 QGIS value relation field form

-Mergin Maps Input value relation options
+Mergin Maps mobile app value relation multiple selection

 There is much more you can do to set up your forms efficiently, such as: